jgillick/genesis-forge/docs/guide/managers/observation.md

 ## Custom Observation Functions

 A custom observation function takes in the environment as the first parameter, as well as any other parameter defined in the `params` dict at the ObservationManager.
-The returned value should be a tensor with a value, or list of values, for each environment.
+The returned value should be a tensor with value(s) for each environment.

 ### Simple Functions